Internship & Career Opportunities

 Besides organizing the Career Fair, the Career, Internship & Student Employment Services at the Allen Yarnell Center for Student Success offers ongoing support for students seeking internship and employment opportunities, including career coaching and resume assistance.
 Hire-A-Bobcat is the main resource for MSU students to connect with employers both on and off campus.

 Especially for students interested in pursuing advanced degrees, working as a research assistant or in another position with MSU engineering faculty is an excellent way to gain research experience while having a paid job.
 Many MSU researchers hire students through Hire-A-Bobcat.
-Some students find employment by identifying research projects that interest them and contacting those researchers directly.
+Some students find employment by identifying research projects that interest them and contacting those faculty members directly.
+See the departments' "Research" pages for listings of faculty and their research interests.

 The departments within the College of Engineering also offer support for internships and jobs: